 It’s important for you to notify your car insurance company that you are renting out rooms in your house.
 Likely your auto insurance provider will ask for the renters’ driver’s license numbers and other information.
 This would be true if the people were renters of rooms in your house or roommates of yours in an apartment.

 If you don’t want to add your roommates or tenants to your car insurance policy, you may be able to add them to a named driver exclusion.

 Though it may seem odd to list someone not related to you on your car insurance policy, it is normal for car insurance companies to require a policyholder to list all other licensed drivers who reside in the same household.
 This means anyone you share the same address with: relatives, roommates, friends or strangers that rent out a room in your house.

-People who live in your household have access to your car keys and vehicle, consequently, your car insurance company wants to determine what type of risk it is exposed to.
+People in your household have access to your car keys and vehicle; consequently, your car insurance company wants to determine what type of risk it is exposed to.